-&lt;sup>6 Nightclub means a commercial establishment dispensing beverages for consumption on the premises and in which dancing is permitted or entertainment is provided, and/or has as its primary source of revenue (a) the sale of alcohol for consumption on the premises, (b) cover charges, or (c) both.
+18 Nightclub means a commercial establishment dispensing beverages for consumption on the premises and in which dancing is permitted or entertainment is provided, and/or has as its primary source of revenue (a) the sale of alcohol for consumption on the premises, (b) cover charges, or (c) both.
 A lounge is defined as a business that operates primarily for the preparation, sale, and service of beer, wine, or spirits.
 Minors are not allowed in a lounge.

-health conditions, being unvaccinated or not eligible for vaccination, and the dominance of the more infectious Omicron variant of the virus that causes COVID-19; and limited availability of effective therapeutics.
-The Order's intent is to continue to reduce the risk of COVID-19 infection for high-risk populations and persons in higher transmission risk settings, especially those who are not or cannot be fully vaccinated against COVID-19 in the County.

-- 13) Existing community transmission of COVID-19 in Los Angeles County remains Substantial and continues to present a significant risk of infection and harm to the health of those who are not or cannot be vaccinated against COVID-19.
-COVID-19 vaccinations are widely available to those 5 years and older.
-The Omicron variant of the virus spreads more easily and has caused a significant amount of severe illness and deaths in our county during the winter surge and remains a risk for both those who are fully vaccinated as well as those who not vaccinated against COVID-19.
-As of, March 3, 2022, there have been at least 2,800,741 cases of COVID-19 and 30,911 deaths reported in Los Angeles County.
-Making the risk of community transmission worse, some individuals who contract the COVID-19 virus have no symptoms or have only mild symptoms, and so are unaware that they carry the virus and are transmitting it to others.
+unaware that they carry the virus and are transmitting it to others.
 Because even people without symptoms can transmit the virus, and because evidence shows the infection is now more easily spread, universal indoor masking is a risk reduction measure that is proven to reduce the risk of transmitting the virus.
-The continuation of this safety measure in settings where indoor masking, regardless of vaccination status, is no longer required is intended to help the County reach a Moderate rate of community transmission as quickly as possible. - 14) Epidemiologic evidence demonstrates that the rate of community transmission, after peaking in mid-January 2022, is now declining at a consistent rate.
-Although more than 17.8 million vaccine doses have been administered and more than 7.2 million residents ages 5 and older are fully vaccinated against COVID-19 in Los Angeles County, COVID-19 infection remains a significant health hazard to all residents.
+The continuation of this safety measure in settings where indoor masking, regardless of vaccination status, is no longer required is intended to help the County reach a Moderate rate of community transmission as quickly as possible.

+14)Epidemiologic evidence demonstrates that the rate of community transmission and test positivity, since late-March 2022, have continued to consistently increase.
+Although more than 18 million vaccine doses have been administered and more than 7.3 million residents ages 5 and older are fully vaccinated against COVID-19 in Los Angeles County, COVID-19 infection remains a significant health hazard to all residents.